NigelYeoTW/tp/docs/DeveloperGuide.md

   added in the future
 + Here is a scenario of why `dayOfRecurrence` is tracked:
     + Monthly recurring entry dated at 31st August
-    + Since September ends on the 30th, recurring entry is added on the 30th September and `lastRecurred` is stored as 30th September
+    + Since September ends on the 30th, recurring entry is added on the 30th September and `lastRecurrence` is stored as 30th September
     + `dayOfRecurrence` is used to track the real date of recurrence since the day will be overwritten
     + However, due to varying days in months, `checkIfDateAltered` is used to validate the date of entry